bricksdont/bricksdont.github.io/_posts/2020-12-15-seven-recommendations-for-mt-evaluation.md

 4. [Use the most recent training and test sets available for a particular language pair and domain.](https://bricksdont.github.io/posts/2020/12/using-old-data/)

-5. [Don't rely too much on statistical significance testing for BLEU results.
+5. [Don't rely too much on statistical significance testing for automatic metrics.
 Focus on gains in automatic translation quality beyond standard deviation, or ideally human evaluation.](https://bricksdont.github.io/posts/2020/12/statistical-significance-testing/)

 6. [When designing your human evaluation, follow current best practices, for instance the ones laid out